Getting to Know Your Neighborhood: Kendall Square

 60 Binney St.

-Mostly known for their traveling Vietnamese cuisine truck, Bon Me has planted some of their roots in Kendall Square.
-A business born in 2010 out of an unexpected win at a food truck contest, Bon Me has been serving delicious Vietnamese food ever since.
-Try the chef-crafted J.P. sandwich, a toasted baguette stuffed with roasted paprika tofu, pickled carrots and daikon, cucumber, and red onion, topped with cilantro miso spread and spicy mayo.
-Or you can create your own bowl, choosing from noodle, salad, or rice, with a variety of different toppings.
-Bon Me also offers seasonal dishes and has a second location at One Kendall Square on First Street.
+Known for their traveling Vietnamese cuisine truck, Bon Me has planted some of their roots in Kendall Square.
+A business born in 2010 out of a win at a food truck contest, Bon Me has been serving delicious Vietnamese food ever since.
+Try the chef-crafted J.P. sandwich, a toasted baguette stuffed with roasted paprika tofu, pickled carrots and daikon, cucumber, and red onion, topped with cilantro, miso spread, and spicy mayo.
+Or create your own bowl, choosing from noodle, salad, or rice, with a variety of toppings.
+Bon Me also offers seasonal dishes and has eight locations in Boston and Cambridge, including One Kendall Square on Hampshire Street.

 Earnest Drinks at Gracie’s Ice Cream